pykello/arunos/README.md

 Current Status
 --------------

-Currently, the OS is able to communicate with serial I/O port uart0, and provides a simple shell which have few commands.
-To see the commands supported, you can run "help" in the shell.
+Currently:

+ * it boots,
+ * has a simple shell with some utility commands for system information,
+ * communicates with serial I/O port uart0,
+ * uses the virtual memory hardware.

+run "help" in the shell to see a list of available commands.

 Compiling